Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: Introduction

 Parallel to this, the Grothendieck–Teichmüller group $\GT$ plays a fundamental role in arithmetic geometry, anabelian geometry, and the study of profinite fundamental groups of algebraic curves \cite{CM1,CM2,CMM1,CMM2,M,HS,PS,LS,Sch}.
 It serves as a universal symmetry group encoding the hidden Galois-theoretic structures underlying moduli spaces of algebraic curves and their fundamental groups as well as in deformation theory.
-Concretely, $\GT$ consists of pairs $(\lambda,f)$ where $\lambda \in \widehat{\mathbb{Z}}^{\times}$ (the profinite completion of $\mathbb{Z}^{\times}$) and $f\in \widehat{F}_2$ the profinite completion of the free group on two generators, say $x,y$ satisfying the pentagon and hexagon equations in the profinite setting: \begin{itemize} \item $f(x,y)f(y,x)=1$ \item $f(z,x)z^mf(y,z)y^mf(x,y)x^m=1$ for $m=(\lambda-1)/2$ and $z=(xy)^{-1}$. \end{itemize}